 The Day of Surgery for Same-Day Surgery Procedures

 Use the surgery center entrance and arrive at the surgery center admitting area at the time designated by your physician.
-Bring your insurance, Medicare, or Medical Assistance information with you, including insurance cards and addresses and arrange for a responsible person to stay with you, in your home, for at least the first night following surgery.
+Bring your insurance, Medicare, or Medical Assistance information with you, including insurance cards and addresses, and arrange for a responsible person to stay with you, in your home, for at least the first night following surgery.
 Arrange for a licensed driver to take you home.
 For your safety and protection, you will not be allowed to drive a motor vehicle if you are scheduled for a general anesthetic, regional block, or intravenous sedation.
 As a rule, public transportation is not appropriate after surgery.
 Wear comfortable shoes and loose clothing.
-Arrange for care of your children for at least the first 24 hours after surgery.
+Arrange for the care of your children for at least the first 24 hours after surgery.
 Be aware that you may not feel as energetic as usual after surgery.

 The Day of Surgery for Patients Who Will Stay in the Hospital